 Severe illness or an unplanned emergency situation is the only legitimate reason for not taking a scheduled exam.
 Legitimate documentation must be presented to the Office of Dean of Students.
 Only verified excuses by that office will result in makeup exams.
 All makeup exams will be administered at the convenience of the instructor, and may be scheduled before the regular exam time.
-Work is not considered as an approved reason for absence in the exams.
 For more details, please refer to the section of Class Policies.